wang-jingyi/wang-jingyi.github.io/index.md

 #### Research Interest

-In general, my research goal is to *develop rigorous engineering methodologies towards building more trustworthy intelligent systems or software*.
-Currently, I am particularly interested in the following research topics in the intersection of formal methods, software engineering, artificial intelligence (AI) and security:
+In general, my research goal is to *develop rigorous software engineering methodologies towards building more trustworthy systems*.
+I am particularly interested in formal methods applied to system security and trustworthy AI, including:
-- Testing, verification and repair of AI or AI-based systems, e.g., deep neural networks, large language models (LLMs);
+- SE4AI, e.g., testing, verification and repair of AI or AI-based systems, e.g., deep neural networks, large language models (LLMs);
 - AI safety and fairness, e.g., for LLMs or LLM-based systems/applications;
 - Verification of concurrent (reactive) systems, e.g., OS kernels and distributed control systems;
-- Verification of security protocols;
+- Verification of security protocols.
-- Other related topics like fuzzing, symbolic execution, runtime verification, etc.

 Collaborations are warmly welcome from both academia or industry!